Microform Reader Printers: Vintage Viewing Technology

 Where to Get the Equipment

-While we don’t typically sell Crowley’s advanced version of the classic reader printer, the UScan, to individuals for personal use, we do have a range of alternatives.
-Crowley Imaging offers an array of services to digitize personal collections, microform scanning equipment may be rented on a monthly basis and we also offer refurbished equipment when available.
-Used equipment may be purchased from third parties, but there are several risk factors involved so buyers are encouraged to go direct to a manufacturer or authorized vendor when purchasing used equipment.
+While we don’t typically sell Crowley’s advanced version of the classic reader printer, the UScan+ Advanced, to individuals for personal use, we do have a range of alternatives.
+Microform scanning equipment may be rented on a monthly basis and we also offer refurbished equipment when available.
+Used equipment may be purchased from third parties, but there are several risk factors involved, so buyers are encouraged to go directly to a manufacturer or authorized vendor when purchasing used equipment.

 Questions about Microform Scanning Equipment or Digitization Services?

-If you have any questions about outsourcing the digitization of your collection with Crowley Imaging or would like to find out more about our new or refurbished microform scanners, you can contact The Crowley Company by calling (240) 215-0224.
-General inquiries can be emailed to [email protected].
-You can also follow The Crowley Company on FacebookTwitterGoogle+ , LinkedInPinterest and YouTube.
+If you have any questions about outsourcing the digitization of your collection with Crowley’s Digitization Services Bureau or would like to find out more about our new or refurbished microform scanners, you can contact us via this form.

 **Crowley Comment: We completely agree with Mr. Saunders that older-model units are serviceable and adequate for personal use.
 However, this is not usually the case in corporate or production environments.
 Modern facilities require the robustness and advanced scanning features of newer models, such as the UScan.